NtemKenyor/S_T_O_O_A/README.md

 #### Video Demonstration

-Record a short video (20-30 seconds) showing the Oracle Aggregator fetching and displaying the price.
+A short video (20-30 seconds) showing the Oracle Aggregator fetching and displaying the price.

 ### Summary

-By following the steps above, you can build and deploy the Oracle Aggregator using pure JavaScript, HTML, and CSS
+By following the steps above, you can view, build, test and deploy the Oracle Aggregator.
+Best regards...